 How do we make effective use of all the good things offered by the internet without being trapped by the things that are bad?
 In future spotlights, I will seek to provide some material that will be helpful.

-A screening of the documentary in late August which we are hosting has already sold out!
-However, we are negotiating with the promoters to try and have the screening relocated to a larger venue that will enable more people to attend.
-Once a bigger venue is confirmed we will make it known.
+A screening of the documentary in late August which we are hosting was initially sold out within a few weeks.
+However, we have negotiated with the promoters to have the screening relocated to a larger venue that will enable more people to attend.
+That means we can now sell another 90 tickets.